-More recently Burns paintings have recorded the changing of the tides, first in Kent and now in Pembrokeshire.
-Unlike most coastal painters who tend to look across the surface of the water to the far horizon, Pamela's eye is always drawn back to the shore, to the point where the land melts in to the see.
-Her paintings record the changing of the tides, as the shore reclaims itself from the water, the parellel striations in the silt holding within their curved lines the imprint of the waves.
+More recently Burns paintings have recorded the changing of the tides, first in Deal, Kent and now in Pembrokeshire.
+Unlike most coastal painters who tend to look across the surface of the water to the far horizon, Pamela's eye is always drawn back to the shore, to the point where the land melts into the sea.
+Her paintings record the changing of the tides, as the shore reclaims itself from the water, the parallel striations in the silt holding within their curved lines the imprint of the waves.
 The tidemarks themselves become a metonym for the process of erosion, a slow revelation of the bones of the land.

 She has exhibited at the Cairn Gallery in Nailsworth (1990), a formative centre for Land Artists such as Richard Long and Hamish Fulton.
 The long list of other places she has shown includes the Hayward Gallery and AIA, and solo exhibitions at the Barbican and Tenby Museum.